Xiphe/xiphe.github.io/cv.md

 <br />
 **2017 Q1-2**

-### Creation of an interface library and development environment for a multi-million user social network
+### Bootstrapping of XING Brewery - an interface library and development environment for a multi-million user social network

 My focus was architectural component design, lean tooling and workflows, cross-team communication and overall code quality.
-The tool is now providing the technical fundament for more than four product teams and probably will be used by all front-end teams in the near future.
+The tool is now providing the technical fundament for all web development teams and had a deep impact on product quality and development speed.

 <br />
 **2015 - 2016**

 ### Jimdo UI Library

 ![Example Screenshot of the UI Library](/assets/ui-library.png)